 Salary and Wage Expectations for Positive Psychologists

 As the field of positive psychology is relatively new, there is no specific salary information listed by the US Bureau of Labor Statistics (BLS).
-However, the BLS does list an annual median salary of $72,580 for all psychologists.
-Job growth in this far-reaching field is expected to grow by as much as 19-percent between 2014 and 2024, which is much faster than average for all careers.
+However, the BLS does list an annual median salary of $80,370 for all psychologists.

 Job Outlook for Positive Psychologists

 The field of positive psychology is growing.
 With increased recognition within academia, and an uptick in public awareness, this concentration has seen more job growth and more educational opportunities than in many other areas of psychology.
-However, as a little more than 28,000 doctoral degrees in psychology were awarded in 2013 alone, competition can be fierce.
+However, with 6,403 doctoral degrees in psychology awarded in 2019 alone, competition can be fierce.
 Specializing in a specific area within the field of positive psychology, such as a school counselor or consultant for the military, can improve your chances for obtaining a job.